 With the chaos of a divorce consistently looming during this difficult period in their lives, kids still need the basic structures of putting things away or cleaning up, in order to hang onto a sense of normalcy.
 Self-care routines, such as bathing, grooming, and brushing one’s teeth, also create a structure that feels familiar and safe.

 The sensitivity required to pull off keeping a child of divorce’s sense of normalcy intact is rather great.
-It will also require the ability to communicate on some level with your co-parent.
+It also will require the ability to communicate on some level with your co-parent.
 It can be challenging and sometimes impossible trying to maintain a sense of normalcy spanning two houses with two parents and possibly, two sets of rules.

 Discipline and communication